 - Understanding the customer in-depth: Dissecting the customer on a whiteboard is a good idea.
 This will help you know who your customers are?
 Who is good and who is bad?
 What makes them so?
 What are their needs – specify them?
 What are their loves and pet peeves – professionally and in terms of your products?
 How much are they worth to your business?
 Detail their behavior patterns when they make key decisions regarding your product or category- new buys, renewals, moving to a competitor?
 Why do customers buy from you?
 What are their deepest fears, issues, and challenges?
 Remember, God is in the details!

 - Relationship X-ray: A relationship scan is always good to maintain the health of the relationship or improve it.
-Where does your relationship with your customer (Key Accounts) stand?
+What insights has the relationship mapping of your key accounts provided?
 How is it seen within your department and within the organization?
 Do you have the right talent mix within your team to service these customers?
 Can you accurately or at least closely put a number on the longevity of the relationship, are you aware of the issues involved and the history?
 How are your key accounts distributed percentage-wise, in your total share?
 Do you have data and insights on possible opportunities for developing more business?

 In the next part, Part II, we will see how to run and review the KAM process.
 See you soon!